Viewing and Analyzing Measurement Data

 By activating the checkbox Keep scaling of Y-axis the TVI curves will be visualized in the diagram in the best possible way.
 The scale factor of the Y axis depends on the measurement data and ensures the most precise and largest view of the curves.

-Use the radio buttons on the right side of the window to switch between the typical density-based tone value increase curves according to Murray Davies or the modern colorimetric tone value increase curves according to ISO 20654 (SCTV).
-Linear tonal growth curves according to ISO 20654 would show a straight horizontal line in this diagram.
+Use the radio buttons to switch between the typical density-based tone value increase curves according to Murray Davies, the modern colorimetric tone value increase curves according to ISO 20654 (SCTV), or the dot gain curves forming a neutral gray according to G7.
+Linear tonal growth curves according to ISO 20654 show a straight horizontal line in this diagram.

-Measurement data which contains only CMY (no black) or RGB, can be optimized with ColorAnt.
+Measurement data which contains only CMY (no black) or RGB, can be optimized with ColorAnt, too.

 TVI curves will always be shown with internal redundancy corrections in the View dialog.
 This avoids any strange visualization in case the similar color values strongly differ, especially for paper white.